DevrexLabs/devrexlabs.github.io/repos/index.md

 ---

 #{{page.title}}

-## Examples
-Example repositories have an Example.* prefix.
-See the [Examples](page)
+Besides the core library there are modules, tools, examples and shared data models.
+[Example projects](/examples) are on their own page.

 ## OrigoDb.Core
-This is the core library containing the engine, kernels, core modules and the native client.
+This is the main library containing the engine, kernels, core modules and the native client.
 * [Project source](http://github.com/devrexlabs/origodb/issues)
 * [Issue tracker](http://github.com/devrexlabs/origodb/issues)